Lana del Rey, Chris Evans & More Drag Kanye West For His 13th Amendment Post

 There’s nothing more maddening than debating someone who doesn’t know history, doesn’t read books, and frames their myopia as virtue.
 The level of unapologetic conjecture I’ve encountered lately isn’t just frustrating, it’s retrogressive, unprecedented and absolutely terrifying. https://t.co/4jCFwB4T5U— Chris Evans (@ChrisEvans) September 30, 2018

-Other celebrities, like Colin Hanks, tried to set the record straight about West's SNL rant, which some are claiming NBC cut off on purpose.
+Other celebrities, like American actor Colin Hanks, tried to set the record straight about West's SNL rant, which some are claiming NBC cut off on purpose.

 "No they didn't," he tweeted.
-"They gave him a third song at the end of the show, then he began mansplaing.
+"They gave him a third song at the end of the show, then he began mansplaing [sic] .
 And we’re not terrified of your ideas.
 We are sick of them.
 You know whose is terrified of 'other' ideas?
 The old white men clinging to power."

 No they didn't.
 They gave him a third song at the end of the show, then he began mansplaing.
 And we’re not terrified of your ideas.
 We are sick of them.
 You know whose is terrified of “other” ideas?
 The old white men clinging to power. https://t.co/prl5BoKw5J— Colin Hanks (@ColinHanks) September 30, 2018